 Applicants are expected to meet certain standards, such as: leadership in organizational roles, membership in various osteopathic organizations, grassroots political activism, and participation in political events at the state and national levels.

-The Spring 2020 Application Cycle is now open!
+The Spring 2020 Application Cycle is now closed!

 Membership within Omega Beta Iota is based strictly on an applicant successfully demonstrating their osteopathic political experience through the completion of several requirements.

 An applicant must meet all requirements listed in category 1 and at least one requirement in both category 2 and category 3.

 The more involved an applicant is, the greater their chances are of being inducted.
 Ultimately, it is up to the discretion of the National Board if an individual meets the criteria for induction into Omega Beta Iota